lunarfyre7/Celenei/README.md

 Currently the license is GPL, this is subject to change however.
 By contributing to this repository you give me permission to change the license with or without permission.

 # API/reference

+*WARNING this documentation is incomplete*
+*Please refer to the modules in /mod/example/ for examples on usage*

 ## Modules